 The reliefs on the base depict captured Dacian arms and armour, while the torus, at the foot of the column, takes the form of a laurel wreath.

 The height of the column is 100 Roman feet (29.78 m).
 It stands on a 5.29 m high pedestal, which makes the overall height 35.07 m.
 Both the column and the pedestal are made of Carrara marble (marmor Lunensium).

 The shaft of the column is made up of 17 blocks, which have been cut away on the inside to create 185 steps.
 The steps lead up the platform, where stand two more cylindrical blocks.
-They once supported a bronze statue (5 m high) of Trajan in military dress, but this disappeared centuries ago.
-In 1587 a statue of St Peter, the work of Tommaso della Porta and Leonardo Sormani, was erected in its place.
+The column was once crowned with a bronze statue (thought to have been in the region of 5 metres high) of the emperor Trajan in military dress, but this disappeared centuries ago.
+In 1587 a bronze statue of St Peter, the work of Tommaso della Porta and Leonardo Sormani, was erected in its place.